ejnshtein/ejnshtein.github.io/overlay/README.md

 | `twitchApiKey` | Twitch app Client ID from [Twitch Developer Console](https://glass.twitch.tv)  |

 ### Why?
 idk

+### Okay, can i create separated pages for youtube and twitch?
+Ofcourse.
+Just fill credentials ONLY for twitch or ONLY for youtube, and generator will create url with working overlay.
 ### Contact
 [Telegram](https://t.me/ejnshtein) or by [mail](mailto:ejnshtein@dsgstng.com)